stat20-summer/website/content/labs/01/index.md

 ---
-title: "Lab 1: Getting Started"
+title: "Lab 1: Introduction"
-summary: "Creating written documents with Markdown."
+summary: "Welcome to BSS Stat 20 Lab!"
-subtitle: "Creating written documents with Markdown"
+subtitle: "Introduction to R, Answering a Question with Data, The Taxonomy of Data"
 publishdate: "2022-06-21"
 date: "2022-06-21"
 show_post_date: false